Guinness draught is available in 120 countries, and wherever you find it, it’s always delicious. However, the flavor is so much better in Ireland.

 Recipes with Guinness Draught

 Long before I visited Guinness Storehouse, I was using Guinness Draught in my recipes.
 It makes ribs taste heavenly!
 To start, I make this Guinness sauce.
-Once you’ve made the sauce, you have the first ingredient for making these Guinness glazed ribs.
+Once you’ve made the sauce, you have the first ingredient for making these Guinness Irish Beer ribs.

 Take these Guinness cupcakes to a St. Patrick’s Day party or anytime you want to bring a boozy dessert to an adult gathering.
 Let me know if you try these recipes or if you use Guinness when cooking.
 Cheers!